 I've had wedding marketing experts suggest that I not feature this image so prominently, as it's a rather unconventional shot that is perhaps not instantly identifiable at first glance as a photograph of a bride and groom, but rather is more of a graphical composition.
 But I think they have been proven wrong by the numerous couples who have specifically gone out of their way to comment favorably about this image.

 Historic Wedding Venue in New Orleans

 This popular New Orleans wedding venue is a historic building constructed in 1820 which originally housed the Louisiana State Bank.
-It was designed by famous architect Benjamin Latrobe, who was also responsible for designing the United States Capitol Building.
+It was designed by famous architect Benjamin Latrobe, who was better known for his work in designing the United States Capitol Building in Washington, DC.
 In portions of the interior, fascinating architectural detail drawings are framed along the walls, highlighting various aspects of the building's design.

 Location: 403 Royal St, New Orleans, LA 70130.